 String Interpolation Syntax

 The syntax allows you to create a template (interpolation string) for the value to be extracted from the specified location.
-You can only create the template based on the previous authenticated requests and responses.
+While using a template to configure a request, you can only reference requests and responses already executed during the current flow.

 The interpolation string uses the double curly braces {{